Moonlet/ZIP/zips/zip-6.md

 ## Abstract

-This ZIP details the use of a standalone binary used to mimic the behaviour of the zilliqa network, its objective being to test transactions and smart contracts.
+This ZIP details the use of a standalone binary used to mimic the behaviour of a Zilliqa node, its objective being to test transactions and smart contracts.
 This is hereby referred to as the **Isolated Server**.

 ## Motivation

-To test a transaction on the zilliqa network, before this utility, the developers had to send it to either a developer testnet or a mainnet, where they had to wait a non-trivial amount of time to check if the transaction is correct.
+Before this utility, developers testing a transaction had to send it to either the developer testnet or mainnet, where they had to wait a non-trivial amount of time to check if the transaction is correct.
 The issue becomes manifold if a complicated smart contract transaction is being deployed.
-For every bug encountered, the developer will have to wait some time, modify the contract and try to deploy it again.
-A standalone binary which mimics the behaviour of a zilliqa node would make this process faster.
-It would be able to instantaneously tell if the tranasaction is correct or not.
+For every bug encountered, the developer would have had to wait some time, modify the contract and try to deploy the transaction again.
+A standalone binary which mimics the behaviour of a Zilliqa node would make this process faster.
+It would be able to instantaneously tell if the transaction is correct or not.

 ## Specification

-The transaction is sent to the server in the same way as it would be to a zilliqa network, through a jsonrpc-api call [CreateTransaction](https://apidocs.zilliqa.com/#createtransaction).
-The return of the jsonrpc-api is also similar.
-The transaction could be then interacted with all the Transaction related APIs.
+The transaction is sent to the Isolated Server in the same way as it would have been to a Zilliqa network, i.e., through a JSON-RPC API call [CreateTransaction](https://apidocs.zilliqa.com/#createtransaction).
+The returned message from the JSON-RPC API call is also similar.
+Interacting with the created transaction can then be done through the transaction-related APIs.

 The APIs available in the Isolated Server are: